Chatswood railway station: History

-With the construction of the Chatswood to Epping line, it was decided to redevelop the station to accommodate Chatswood's new role as a junction station.
-The original station, as well as the attached bus interchange and shopping centre were demolished in 2005 and a temporary station was opened where the former platform 3 was located.
-A new western island platform opened in place of the original island platform on 16 October 2006.
-The eastern island platform opened in 2008.
-The signal cabin that was located at the northern end of the station building, was saved and has been preserved as part of the bus interchange.

 The new station precinct is known as the Chatswood Transport Interchange (CTI) and consists of the railway station, a bus interchange and pedestrian pathways connecting the precinct to the surrounding streets.
 The CTI was constructed as a Public Private Partnership and was to include a new shopping plaza called Metro Chatswood and three towers.
 The private developers, CRI Chatswood, went into receivership whilst construction was underway.
 As a result, the shopping centre remained closed until 2014 and major construction of the towers was delayed for several years.

+On 29 September 2018, the Epping to Chatswood rail link was closed for the line's conversion to metro standards.
+The line reopened on 26 May 2019, as part of the new Metro North West Line, where Chatswood became the major terminus of the new line.

-From 26 May 2019, Chatswood station became the major terminus of the Metro North West Line which replaced the Epping to Chatswood railway line which closed on 29 September 2018.
-This will, at a later date be extended to Bankstown via the Sydney Harbour Rail Tunnel.
-This will leave Platforms 1 and 4 the only platforms served by Sydney Trains, while the two terminating roads are used by the Metro North West Line.
+On 19 August 2024, the Metro North West Line was extended from Chatswood to Sydenham as part of the Sydney Metro City & Southwest project, via the Sydney Harbour Rail Tunnel.
+This leaves Platforms 1 and 4 the only platforms served by Sydney Trains, with Metro services serving Platforms 2 and 3.

+In late 2026, the line will finally be extended to Bankstown, completing the line in its entirety.